francoismichel/ssh3-spec/draft-michel-ssh3.md

-For SSH3 implementations to be able to follow the versions of this draft while being interoperable with a large amount of peers, we define the `ssh-version` header to list the supported draft versions.
-The value of this field sent by the client is a comma-separated list of strings describing the draft in the `<wg>-<name>-<version number>` form.
+For SSH3 implementations to be able to follow the versions of this draft while being interoperable with a large amount of peers, we define the "`ssh-version`" header to list the supported draft versions.
+The value of this field sent by the client is a comma-separated list of strings representing the filenames of the supported drafts without the "`draft-`" prefix.
-For instance, SSH3 clients implementing this draft in versions 00 an 01 send the `ssh-version: dispatch-michel-00,dispatch-michel-01` HTTP header in the CONNECT request.
+For instance, SSH3 clients implementing this draft in versions 00 and 01 send the "`ssh-version: michel-dispatch-ssh3-00,michel-dispatch-ssh3-01`" HTTP header in the CONNECT request.
 Upon receiving this header, the server chooses a version from the ones supported by the client.
-It then sets this single version as the value of the `ssh-version` field.
+It then sets this single version as the value of the "`ssh-version`" header.

 # Security Considerations